 Mr Jones is a Civil Engineer with over 35 years' experience in engineering design and construction for minerals processing and mine project development in Australia and overseas.
 He previously worked for Baulderstone Hornibrook, John Holland, Minproc Engineers and Signet Engineering before service as Group Project Engineer for Resolute Mining Limited where he was responsible for the development of its mining projects in Australia, Ghana and Tanzania.
-Between 2011 and 27 Jan 2023, Geoff was the COO and then Managing Director for GR Engineering Services Limited (ASX: GNG), a leading process engineering consulting and contracting company that specialises in providing high quality engineering design and construction services to the mining and mineral processing industries.
+Between 2011 and 27 Jan 2023, Mr Jones was the COO and then Managing Director for GR Engineering Services Limited (ASX: GNG), a leading process engineering consulting and contracting company that specialises in providing high quality engineering design and construction services to the mining and mineral processing industries.

-GR Engineering Services Limited - Appointed 26 June 2013, resigned 27 January 2023.

-Ausgold Limited - Non-executive Director - Appointed 26 July 2016

-Firefly Resources Limited - Appointed November 2006, resigned November 2021.

-Mr Steven Wood (BCom, CA)

-Appointed 30 November 2015

-Company Secretary
+407,407 fully paid ordinary shares 750,000 unlisted options

-Mr Wood is a Chartered Accountant and Director of Grange Consulting Group Pty Ltd, which provides a unique range of corporate & financial services to listed and unlisted companies.
+Directorships held in other listed entities in the past 3 years GR Engineering Services Limited - Appointed 26 June 2013, resigned 27 January 2023 Ausgold Limited - Non-Executive Director - Appointed 26 July 2016, resigned 20 October 2023 Firefly Resources Limited - Non-executive Chairman -Appointed November 2006, resigned November 2021 Global Lithium Resources Ltd - Non-executive Chairman - 15 May 2023, resigned 6 July 2024 Mr Steven Wood (BCom, CA) Joint Company Secretary Appointed 30 November 2015 Mr Wood is a Chartered Accountant and Director of Grange Consulting Group Pty Ltd, which provides a unique range of corporate and financial services to listed and unlisted companies.
 Mr Wood has extensive experience in private and seed capital raisings as well as successful ASX listings, whilst also providing company secretarial and financial management services to both ASX and unlisted public and private companies.
+Mr Trevor Hart Joint Company Secretary Appointed 16 January 2024 Mr Hart is a Certified Practicing Accountant and Chartered Secretary with a Bachelor of Business in Accounting and has over 25 years in the resources and mining services industry.
+He has been involved in the financial management of mineral and resources focused ASX public listed companies serving on the board and in the executive management team and has extensive experience in financial reporting, capital raisings, feasibility studies, commodity offtakes, debt financings and treasury management of resource companies.
+Interest in Shares and Options 1,166,561 fully paid ordinary shares 750,000 unlisted options